 Important notes about this process

-Admission under the Diverse Qualifications Process is not available in the following programs:
+Admission under the Diverse Qualifications Process is only available for your first choice program and is not available in the following programs:

 - The bachelor of health sciences (BHSc) program offered by the Faculty of Medicine